BladeZhenLei/Conjectures-Problems/README.md

 ***
 ### Main Conjectures
-(Many of these problems involve large number compuation which is beyond the compacity of conventional computers and even super computers)
+Many of these problems involve large number compuation which is beyond the compacity of conventional computers and even super computers.
+It can only be hoped that advances in additive number theory, or, quantum computation can help further understand such problems.
 <p/>
 **1. Tower Sum (2022.1.19; solved)**
 <br/>